The Digital Horcrux: Why Consciousness Can’t Be Cloned

 The Dragon does not reject technology.
 The Dragon rejects bypass.

 If we use AI to escape the human condition—to avoid grief, aging, and loss—we sever the root of our power.
-We become ghosts in the cloud.
+We become ghosts in the cloud: vast in information, empty of presence.

 The Dragon’s Use of the Mirror